melvinsh/asn/README.md

 asn -ips 15169
 ```

+If the program cannot find the ASN at all, it will output an error message.

-If the program cannot find any subnets or IP addresses associated with the specified ASN, it will output an error message.
+If the program cannot find any subnets associated with the specified ASN, it will output nothing.

 ## How it works